Reading is Fun

 Wave 1: Whole Class Teaching

 At Bridgelea, every child experiences high quality reading teaching at classroom level.
 This could take the form of individual 1-1 reading, guided reading sessions or whole class reading lessons.
-Each class have a Big Reading lesson each week where they focus The children will be able to read a wide variety of fiction and non-fiction texts in a range of formats from the classroom book corner and the library.
+The children will be able to read a wide variety of fiction and non-fiction texts in a range of formats from the classroom book corner and the library.
 In addition to this, the children will also have a book from a progressive reading scheme.

 Wave 2: Better Reading Partnerships.